TarballCoLtd/jse3d/README.md

 ## Compilation

 This library can be compiled using javac, or you can use the .jar supplied to you in the Releases tab.

-## Future plans

-In the future, we plan to turn this into a physics engine capable of simulating gravity, air resistance, and friction.<br/>
-There is no ETA for these features, however these features will be added within the somewhat near future.

 ## Contacting me